-If reinstatement would make no practical difference, e.g. if the child has already returned to school following a fixed-period exclusion (suspension) or the parents/carers make clear they do not want their child reinstated, the governing board will still consider whether the child should be officially reinstated, and whether the headteacher's decision to exclude the child was fair, lawful and proportionate, based on the evidence presented.
+If reinstatement would make no practical difference, e.g. if the child has already returned to school following a suspension or the parents/carers make clear they do not want their child reinstated, the governing body will still consider whether the child should be officially reinstated, and whether the headteacher's decision to suspend or exclude the child was fair, lawful and proportionate, based on the evidence presented.

-The governing body will apply the civil standard of proof when responding to the acts relating to an exclusion, i.e. that on the 'balance of probabilities' it is more likely than not that the facts are true.
+The governing body will apply the civil standard of proof when responding to the acts relating to a suspension or exclusion, i.e. that on the 'balance of probabilities' it is more likely than not that the facts are true.

-To reach a decision, the governing board will:
+To reach a decision, the governing body will:

-- Identify the steps they intend to take to ensure that all parties involved will have the opportunity to participate and present their views. - Ensure that minutes are taken of the meeting as a record of the evidence that was considered. - Ask all parties to withdraw from the meeting before concluding their decision. - Consider whether the exclusion of the pupil was lawful, proportionate and fair, taking into account the headteacher's legal duties and any evidence that was presented to the governing board in relation to the decision to exclude. - Record the outcome of the decision on the pupil's educational records, along with copies, which will be kept for at least six months. - Make a note of their findings, where they have considered an exclusion but cannot reinstate the pupil.
+- Identify the steps they intend to take to ensure that all parties involved will have the opportunity to participate and present their views. - Ensure that minutes are taken of the meeting as a record of the evidence that was considered. - Ask all parties to withdraw from the meeting before concluding their decision. - Consider whether the suspension or exclusion of the pupil was lawful, proportionate and fair, taking into account the headteacher's legal duties and any evidence that was presented to the Governing Body in relation to the decision. - Record the outcome of the decision on the pupil's educational records, along with copies, which will be kept for at least six months. - Inform the LA of the outcome. - Make a note of their findings, where they have considered a suspension or exclusion but cannot reinstate the pupil.

-Notification of considered exclusions
+Notification of considered suspensions and exclusions

-The governing board will notify the parents of the excluded pupil, the headteacher and the LA of their decision following the consideration of an exclusion, in writing and without delay.
-In the case of a permanent exclusion, where the governing board decides not to reinstate the child, they will notify the parents/carers:
+The Governing Body will notify the parents of the suspended or excluded pupil, the headteacher and the LA of their decision following the consideration of a suspension or exclusion, in writing and without delay.
+In the case of exclusion, where the governing body decides not to reinstate the child, they will notify the parents/carers:

-- That it is permanent, and their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to.

-- That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a child's SEND is considered relevant to the exclusion. - That, regardless of whether a child has been identified as having SEND, the parents/carers have a right to require the governing board to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents/carers will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.
+- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That a request to hold the meeting via remote access can be made and how to do this. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a child's SEND is considered relevant to the exclusion. - That, regardless of whether a child has been identified as having SEND, the parents/carers have a right to require the Governing Body to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents/carers will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.

-The governing body will also notify parents/carers that, if they believe an exclusion has been issued as a result of discrimination, then they are required to make a claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.
-After any conclusion, the governing body will notify the parents, and all other parties involved, of the decision that was made and the reasoning for this, in sufficient detail.
+The governing body will also notify parents/carers that, if they believe a suspension or exclusion has been issued as a result of discrimination, then they are required to make a claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.
+After any conclusion, the governing body will notify the parents/carers, and all other parties involved, of the decision that was made and the reasoning for this, in sufficient detail.

-Removing permanently excluded pupils from the school register
+Removing excluded pupils from the school register